JHPark25/DiscriminologyDocs/docs/source/scripts.rst

 Installation
 #############
 To run the scripts, make sure python is installed.
-Then, run ``pip install -r requirements.txt`` in the ``scripts`` directory.
+Then, run ``pip install -r requirements.txt`` in the ``scripts`` directory to install all dependencies.
 To run any of the programs, run the following command:

 ::

     python FILE.py

 where FILE.py is the name of the file that should be run.
+Some of the programs may take some time to run because they are transferring large amount of data.

 #############
 Programs